mustafamukadam/frontendculture/javascript/Notes/Technical Notes.md

 abort fetch - https://github.com/30-seconds/30-seconds-of-code/blob/master/snippets/js/s/abort-fetch.md

-## event loop

-The entire script is initially executed as a macro task

-This means that the JS Engine is just an on-demand execution environment for any arbitrary JS code.
-So, for example, when your JavaScript program makes an Ajax request to fetch some data from the server, you set up the “response” code in a function (the “callback”), and the JS Engine tells the hosting environment:
-“Hey, I’m going to suspend execution for now, but whenever you finish with that network request, and you have some data, please call this function back.”

-It’s interesting to note that ES6 specifies how the event loop should work, meaning that technically it’s within the scope of the JS engine’s responsibilities, which is no longer playing just a hosting environment role.
-One main reason for this change is the introduction of Promises in ES6 because the latter require access to a direct, fine-grained control over scheduling operations on the event loop queue

 ## building the page at runtime

 When the browser reaches the script node in the page-building phase, it pauses the DOM construction based on HTML code and starts executing JavaScript code instead.